 ADVISING: The OT Program strongly encourages all interested students to schedule an appointment with an OT faculty advisor.
 Click on "Schedule Your Appointment Now" and please refer to Admission and Advising for more information.

-ACCREDITATION: Cleveland State University's Occupational Therapy Program has applied for accreditation and candidacy status of its entry-level Occupational Therapy Doctorate (OTD) Program by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACCREDITATION: Cleveland State University's entry-level occupational therapy doctoral degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
 This means the program may admit students to the OTD program for Fall 2020.

-The following is the expected timeline for accreditation of the OTD Program: obtain candidacy status (August 2019), have a pre-accreditation review (April 2022), complete an on-site evaluation (August-November 2022), and be granted Accreditation Status (December 2022) by ACOTE.
-All steps of the accreditation process must be completed before its first graduates will be eligible to sit for the national certification examination for the occupational therapist (2023) administered by the National Board for Certification in Occupational Therapy (NBCOT).
-Graduates who successfully pass the certification examination for the occupational therapist administered by the NBCOT, will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice.
-However, state licenses are usually based on the results of the NBCOT Certification Examination.
+The program must complete the remaining steps of the accreditation process.
+It must complete a preaccreditation review (November 2021), complete an on-site evaluation (August-November 2022), and be granted Accreditation Status (December 2022) by ACOTE.
+All steps of the accreditation process must be completed before its graduates will be eligible to sit for the national certification examination for the occupational therapist (2023) administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 For more information about the accreditation process for the OTD Program, please view ACOTE's letter to prospective applicants.